 In today’s article I want to explore four different color-mixing techniques that can be used with acrylic paints.
-To keep it really simple, we will only be making green, from yellow and blue.
-(The same techniques can be used for any color.)
+To keep it simple, we will ONLY be mixing green.
+However, the same techniques can be used for any color.

 Here are the four methods for mixing acrylic paint:

 1. Mixing on the palette

 The most obvious method for mixing paint is directly on the palette.
 You can mix your yellow and blue until you get the color you want, and then apply that to your support.
 This gives a wide range of values and temperatures:

 Above, you can see a few standard greens, which just lean towards blue or yellow.
 Below, there are a few more extreme greens.

 The beauty of mixing on the palette is that nearly any variation is possible.

 With glazing or scumbling you might start with yellow, then apply a thin glaze of blue over the top.
 Or you can start with blue and paint yellow over the top.